Having an enema

 The enema is a small bottle of fluid that is put in your bottom via a small tube.

 Use the enema up to 2 hours before you leave for the hospital on the day of your procedure.
-Please do not have have it more than 2 hours before your procedure as your bowel will fill with stool (poo) again.
+Please do not have it more than 2 hours before your procedure as your bowel will fill with stool (poo) again.

 Use the enema even if you have recently had a poo.